Hello & Namaste! I’m Rucha!

 What does your spiritual practice look like these days?

-I have a daily meditation practice consisting of chanting, meditation, & reading uplifting material.
 I am proud to say that I have been able to commit to a daily meditation practice since January 1st, 2015!
 Having an everyday practice has positively changed me in many ways, including finding peace of mind and more sustained joy.
 I am convinced that the way to true happiness is by creating and sticking to a daily meditation practice.